CURRENT EXHIBITION

-A Solo Presentation of New Work by Intel Lastierre, Inaugural Fellowship in Professional Practice (FiPP) artist.
+A Solo Presentation of New Work by Intel Lastierre, Inaugural Fellowship in Professional Practice (FiPP) recipient.

 This timely exhibition challenges the myth of the American Dream by highlighting the lived experiences of Filipino immigrants, revealing how promises of opportunity, safety, and freedom often give way to struggles shaped by exclusion, surveillance, exploitation, and systemic inequality.